anthonycr/Lightning-Browser/README.md

 ````
 git submodule update --init --recursive
 ````
 Once you run that command, the IDE should automatically import netcipher and a couple submodules in as separate projects.
 Than you need to set the netcipher library project as a libary of the browser project however your IDE makes you do that.
 Once those steps are done, the project should be all set up and ready to go.
+[Please read this tutorial for more information on git submodules](http://www.vogella.com/tutorials/Git/article.html#submodules)

 ####License
 ````